 We had a Pineapple Express move through this last week after experiencing a giant Arctic air mass that brought us snow and freezing temperatures.
 February never seems to disappoint when it comes to winter storms.
 I’m just trying to hang on and enjoy the ride!

 This was originally posted in 2017.
 I thought it would be fun to bring it up from the archives so, without further ado….

 First of all there is rain…

 I’ve spent the last two days working through these meteorological conditions raking leaves….

 According to Wikipedia, the Pineapple Express is an atmospheric river that extends from the Hawaiian islands to anywhere along the Pacific coast of North America.
 It brings lots of rain (my rain gear proved itself worthy) before dropping snow in the mountains.
 This river then continues inland, only minus the moisture.
 At that point it’s called the Chinook winds.

 Growing up in Spokane, I remember the Chinook winds and how it would be warm and windy toward the end of winter.
-By the time the winds were done all of the snow would be gone!
-Nice and clean.
-Snow gets so dirty by the end of winter; we were always so happy for the warm winds to wick it all away!
+By the time the winds were done, all of the snow would be gone.
+Snow gets so dirty by the end of winter that we were always happy when the warm winds wicked it all away!
 Yay, the Chinook winds are here!